-NUR 102 - 9 hours in the OB area and 9 hours in the Med/Surg area
+NUR 102 - 9 hours in the Psych area and 9 hours in the Med/Surg area

-NUR 103 - 6 hours in the Psych/Medical clinical area; all precepting hours must be completed
+NUR 103 - 9 hours in the OB clinical area; all focused care experience hours must be completed

-- Absences related to exposure to COVID-19, positive test for COVID-19 or COVID-19 symptoms, will be considered an excused absence and may exceed the designated hours only with approval of the Director of Nursing Programs. - If approved by the Director of Nursing Programs, an absence may be made up by completion of an alternate learning assignment (ALE).
+If approved by the Director of Nursing Programs, an absence may be made up by completion of an alternate learning assignment (ALE).
 Make-up assignments are due 24 hours prior to the next scheduled clinical day.
 Failure to complete the assigned make-up with a satisfactory grade will result in an automatic withdrawal from the course.
 Failure to complete an assignment after the withdrawal date will result in an unsatisfactory for the clinical component of the course, and a grade of "D" for the course.
-Students whose circumstances warrant a prolonged absence related to COVID-19 will be permitted to take a leave of absence and can return the following semester.
-A COVID-19 related leave of absence will not count as a re-entry.

-Any additional absence not related to COVID-19 must be approved by the Director of Nursing Programs and the Faculty Review Panel, in advance if possible.
+Any additional absence must be approved by the Director of Nursing Programs and the Faculty Review Panel, in advance if possible.
 Students who are hospitalized or too ill to attend clinical for more than the allotted time must present written documentation to the Director of Nursing Programs and appeal for an excused absence.
 If the absences are excused, the student will then be required to complete a learning contract and complete clinical make-up assignments, which will involve activities determined by the Faculty Review Panel to meet the course and clinical objectives.
 The appeal should be requested through email and support documentation should be given to the Director of Nursing Programs.
 A student will not be permitted to be absent and make up > 20% of the clinical time.
 Students whose circumstances warrant a prolonged absence will be required to take a leave of absence and seek re-entry after the issue has resolved.
 See Readmission.